- The problem with relying on file naming conventions to organize & search files

 Don’t use long file names — try to keep names as short as you can (<30 characters).

 Don’t use special characters, spaces, periods, or slashes.

 Don’t use generic terms when naming files — as we saw in the example above, specific identifiers improve browsing.

-There’s no way to actually control the content being added to your library, so users can still upload files without the correct naming conventions.
+- Traditional file storage drives do not offer features to actually control the content being added to your library, so users can still upload files without the correct naming conventions.

 Now, let’s talk about how to make that switch.

-Deleting duplicate or old content you no longer want: Note the “no longer want.”
+- Deleting duplicate or old content you no longer want.
+Note the “no longer want.”
 This step is only for deleting content you’re OK parting ways with.
 If you want to save multiple versions of assets, we can group them together in Brandfolder and automatically assign version numbers so you can keep track of duplicate files and asset edits.

-Renaming files (when applicable): You don’t need to follow strict file naming conventions when keeping assets in DAM software, so you only need to update your file names if they are completely wonky.
+- Renaming files (when applicable).
+You don’t need to follow strict file naming conventions when keeping assets in DAM software, so you only need to update your file names if they are completely wonky.
 File names just need to follow some logic, so for example, you could title an image of a red umbrella as “Red Umbrella'' or “Umbrella.”